mayait/Dynamic-Projection-Game/readme.md

 1. Clone or download github master
 2. Install requirements
 3. Create infra-red light emitter.
-You can use the wii sensor bar as well You need at least two IR emitter spots on the wall, we made two ligh spots with four IR led each one.
-Each spot was separated 20cm. wiimote built-in infrared camera track x,y position of up to 4 IR light blobs and report its coordenates in X,Y
+You can use the wii sensor bar as well
+  * You need at least two IR emitter spots on the wal
+  * We made two light spots with four IR leds each one.
+  * wiimote built-in infrared camera tracks x,y position of up to 4 IR light blobs
   ![wiisensor](https://github.com/mayait/Dynamic-Projection-Game-Processing/blob/master/images/readme/wiisensor.png)
 4. Pair wiimote with Osculator
 5. Load osculator config file /OSCulator_Presets.oscd (just double click it)
 6. Open DynamicProjection.pde file on processing
  By default it runs full screen in a second display, you can change this behavior searching the line fullScreen(P3D, 1);
 7. Have fun, fork it
 8. Arts of the game included in .psd photohop files for the animation sprites in /images/invader/masters/*psd